About Prudential De-Risking Strategies

 Retirees are typically the largest pool of plan participants and the most efficient population to buy out.
 From an insurer’s perspective, the shorter life expectancy of retired versus non-retired participants carries with it less long-term longevity risk, and a reduced need for future reinvestment risk.
 Further, there is no behavioral risk associated with these participants because they have already retired and selected their form of annuity.

 Companies that have underfunded plans and limited de-risking budgets could pursue targeted retiree buy-outs.
 The cohorts offering the greatest efficiency typically include retirees with the smallest benefits.
-In addition to cost-effective risk transfer, small-benefit cohorts offer another opportunity for cost savings since PBGC premiums and administrative costs are significantly larger on a relative basis for these beneficiaries.
+In addition to cost-effective risk transfer, small-benefit cohorts offer another opportunity for cost savings since PBGC premiums and administrative costs are significantly larger on a relative basis for these participants.

 This approach is the fastest-growing international solution, with noteworthy transactions having been completed in the United Kingdom and Canada.